Share Your Brilliance

 As an elementary educator, you are an expert in many things.
 Your bright ideas, your passions, and your experiences can spark renewed excitement and energy for other PreK-5 teachers, librarians, curriculum specialists, and administrators.
 Don’t keep them to yourself!

-Submissions for the 2019 Elementary Technology Conference Call for Proposals have closed.
+Submissions for the 2020 Elementary Technology Conference Call for Proposals are currently open and close end of day February 29, 2020.
 Submitters will be notified of their presentation status in mid-March.
 Please contact us at [email protected] for any questions or inquiries.

 Helpful Presentation Proposal Tips